k2view-academy/K2View-Academy/articles/39_fabric_catalog/04_plugin_framework.md

 **Data Sample Settings**

 The data sample is retrieved from the data source during the Discovery job run.
-The data is encrypted and used by the various plugins during the job run.
-Once the plugins execution is completed, the data sample is deleted.
+The data is encrypted and is used by the various plugins during the job run.
+Once the plugins execution has been completed, the data sample is deleted.

 The sample size is configured in the plugins.discovery as follows: